 The error $\varepsilon_0(k)$ above is a good null model to test the hypothesis that a single approximate EEP exists in the network because it is the expected error when there are no approximate EEPs in the network.
 However we are ultimately interested in detecting hierarchies, i.e., nested sequences of approximate EEPs, so we need to create an alternative hypothesis that accounts for the presence of other potential EEPs in the network.
 Specifically, if we would like to test the hypothesis that the eigenvectors $\bm V_k$ include a subset of $\kappa$ eigenvectors of a coarser-grained approximate EEP into $\kappa$ groups (i.e., $\kappa<k$).
 Then we calculate the expected error $\varepsilon_{0}(k|\kappa)$ conditioned on an existing EEP into $\kappa$ groups as (see~\cref{app:exp_proj_error} for details):

 \Cref{fig:model_select}A illustrates these expected error functions.
 The expected error $\varepsilon_0(k)$ for when there are no further approximate EEPs is shown as the dotted parabola.
-However, if the network contains other valid levels in the hierarchy, then we need to adjust our expected error to account for these.
+However, if there is clear evidence for other levels in the hierarchy, then we need to adjust our expected error to account for these.
 For example, the network represented by the spy plot in \Cref{fig:model_select}B has hierarchical partitions into $3, 9$ and $27$ groups.
 To account for these possible levels we can calculate the conditional expected errors $\varepsilon_0(k|\kappa_1 =3)$ and $\varepsilon_0(k|\kappa_1=3, \kappa_2=9)$ shown in Fig.~\ref{fig:model_select}A, according to the general formula:

 which can be derived analogously to~\cref{eq:exp_proj_error_conditional} for the general case.

 We can decide if our candidate EEP $\widehat{\bm H}$ is significant by comparing the expected error without EEPs $\varepsilon_0(k)$ and with EEPs $\varepsilon_0(k|\kappa)$ with the observed error.
 However, before we do so, we must take precautions to prevent detecting degenerate hierarchies.